jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 In the flow I described, the user expects a specific processor to fulfill their intent.
 In future versions of the protocol, this won't be required.
 Users will be able to create processor-agnostic intents on-chain.
 Processors will bid to fulfill the intent, and the processor with the winning bid will get the job.
 This creates a Google-Ads-like marketplace which increases competition between processors and results in better pricing for users.

 _You may be wondering: "If locks are enforced by ensuring a specific processor co-signs all transactions for the wallet, how can the wallet interact with multiple processors?"
 In reality, the wallet will continue to to have a single "processor" who is co-signs transactions, but that processor will only be responsible for managing the lock.
-The actual intent fulfillment will be done by 3rd parties (co-processors) who compete in the marketplace on pricing and speed.
+The actual intent fulfillment will be done by third parties (co-processors) who compete in the marketplace on pricing and speed.
 These co-processors must trust the processor to manage the lock properly.
 If the processor were to sign a transaction which violates a lock, the co-processor would not be able to redeem the escrowed funds._

 ## Risks